GoogleCloudPlatform/accelerated-platforms/docs/platforms/gke/base/use-cases/inference-ref-arch/online-inference-gpu/vllm-fast-start-reference-architecture.md

 - $N_{\text{prompt}}$ is the count of tokens in the incoming request prompt.
-- $\alpha_{\text{prefill}}$ is the empirically calibrated prefill processing time per token for the specific accelerator (e.g., RTX Pro 6000).
+- $\alpha_{\text{prefill}}$ is the empirically calibrated prefill processing time per token for the specific accelerator (e.g., NVIDIA H100 80GB).
 - $Q_{\text{active}}$ is the count of requests currently queued or executing on the candidate backend pod.
 - $N_{\text{avg-gen}}$ is the moving average of generated output tokens per